 Whether you decorate with a porcelain village and mini Christmas trees or you prefer to take the minimal route, nothing says the holidays quite like a single strand of twinkle lights.
 String them along windowsills, table tops, or your media center for a quick and simple holiday update.

 Holiday Decor #10: Make a Citrus Garland

 A fresh idea if we’ve ever seen one, this sliced orange garland adds a sunny twist to traditional Christmas décor—and it’s the perfect way to give new life to produce that’s close to expiration.
-Slice an orange or lemon in thin slices and dehydrate them in the oven or let them dry out on a baking rack over several days.
-Use string or twine to attach them together to create a gorgeous garland.
+Slice an orange or lemon into thin slices and dehydrate them in the oven or let them dry out on a baking rack over several days.
+Use string or twine to attach them to create a gorgeous garland.

 Holiday Decor #11: Fake a White Christmas